-- You may want to prefix your extension template names with the name of your extension, e.g. projman-foo.html.tmpl, so they do not conflict with the names of templates installed by other extensions. - If your extension includes entirely new templates in addition to extensions of standard templates, it should install those new templates into an extension-specific subdirectory of the BUGZILLA\ROOT/template/en/extension/directory.
-The extension/ directory, like the default/ and custom/ directories, is part of the template search path, so putting templates there enables them to be found by the template processor.
+• If your extension includes entirely new templates in addition to extensions of standard templates, it should store those new templates in its BUGZILLA\ROOT/extensions/template/en/ directory.
+Extension template directories, like the default/ and custom/ directories, are part of the template search path, so putting templates there enables them to be found by the template processor.

-The template processor looks for templates first in the custom/ directory (i.e. templates added by the specific installation), then in the extension/ directory (i.e. templates added by extensions), and finally in the default/ directory (i.e. the standard Bugzilla templates).
-Thus extension templates can override standard templates, but installation-specific templates override both.
+The template processor looks for templates first in the custom/ directory (i.e. templates added by the specific installation), then in the extensions/ directory (i.e. templates added by extensions), and finally in the default/ directory (i.e. the standard Bugzilla templates).
+Thus, installation-specific templates override both default and extension templates.